-FCC - This equipment has been tested and found to comply with the limits for Class A digital device, pursuant to Part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
+This equipment has been tested and found to comply with the limits for Class B digital device, pursuant to Part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference.
-In such case the user will be required to correct the interference at his own expense.
+However, there is no guarantee that interference will not occur in a particular installation.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: